WolfgangSenff/QuPOSChallenge/README.md

 3. Two separate loops using different matrix traversal methods would work: one for horizontal, one for vertical.
 Consider if such a design is better or just fancier; requires the bail-out checks to switch which way they're counting, columns vs rows, so might not be worth it over just copy/pasting and changing the code.
 4. Another option similar to 3 would be to actually just transpose the matrix and run the same exact algorithm on it.
 Check if matrices are iterable in C# and consider converting to one in order to support such operations, as this would let you focus on just one algorithm.
 Further, while we don't know the big O of Microsoft's matrix transpose, it's surely pretty good, and always best to rely on things the language team has implemented in such cases.
 And finally, this would allow you to just make both matrices immediately and then run the algorithm on both using threads, ensuring that results will be as fast as possible and not dependent on each other; just have to ensure that the results are independent and then put back together, sort of like a map reduce calculation (specifically reducing the results).
 5. Thinking about 4, would map-reduce just solve this issue way more easily?
 It seems like if you took the matrix and its transpose and looped over values and mapped the word inputstream, then reduced the results together for the counts, that would solve the issue.
 Consider that as you write more.
 6. Thinking through the problem, is it possible to solve this with preprocessing?
 Just take the row length, put the letters from said row together into a string, add the strings to a separate iterable, then just loop over the word inputstream counting the instances of the word within the main string.
 AsSpan() on a string can be used for ultra-fast searching of said string, ensuring contiguous memory allocation.
 Actually, Span<T> takes in an array of values, so don't even have to convert it to a string in the first place, sweet!
 That'll be a lot faster and memory minimal, as well as easier to code, since Count() is extended to it due to the implementation.
+This whole note might totally negate being required to make any sort of fancy algorithm to count these values, as this will always, always be faster than iterating over normal enumerables.
 7. For the matrix of:
 ```
 aaa